-Note: The purpose of the circuit breaker pattern is different from the retry pattern.
+Note: The purpose of the circuit breaker pattern is different to the retry pattern.
 The retry pattern enables an app to retry an operation in the expectation that it'll succeed.
 The circuit breaker pattern prevents an app from performing an operation that's likely to fail.

 A circuit breaker acts as a proxy for operations that might fail.
-The proxy should monitor the number of recent failures that have occurred, and use this information to decide whether to allow the operation to proceed, or to return an exception immediately.
+The proxy should monitor the number of recent failures that have occurred, and use this information to decide whether to allow the operation to proceed, or return an exception immediately.

 The eShopOnContainers mobile app does not currently implement the circuit breaker pattern.
 However, the eShopOnContainers does.
-For more information, see .NET Microservices: Architecture for Containerized .NET Applications.
+For more information, see Architecting and Developing Containerized and Microservice based .NET Applications.